jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-to construct botnets to perform wider, more powerful hacking attempts, helping general users of smart home devices to better understand this well\-understood phenomenon.In their research into broad, ecosystem\-wide vulnerabilities in the IoT and app ecosystem reported on by Which? in November 2021, Online marketplaces flooded with insecure smart products,
+to construct botnets to perform wider, more powerful hacking attempts, helping general users of smart home devices to better understand this well\-understood phenomenon.
+In their research into broad, ecosystem\-wide vulnerabilities in the IoT and app ecosystem reported on by Which? in November 2021, Online marketplaces flooded with insecure smart products,